adelarsq/lightlang/README.md

 Light it's a language to bring light for people.

 > **Objectives**
 > This is not a toy project.
-In the next months I (or we) will turn this project alive!
+In the next years this project will be alive!

 > **Premisses**
 > Technology and peace together.
 See [License](LICENSE)